SPY and VOO are ETFs that track the S&P 500. There are differences between these ETFs to consider before investing.

 Sales Load? | No-load | No-load | No-load | No-load |

-If you are a buy-and-hold investor, VOO is the better option
+If you are a buy-and-hold investor, VOO is the better option.

-VOO has a lower expense ratio, higher dividend yield, and slightly higher returns than SPY.
+That said, VOO has a lower expense ratio, higher dividend yield, and slightly higher returns than SPY.
 But, if you are an active trader, specifically an options trader, SPY is the far superior option.
 The SPY ETF has far tighter bid/ask spreads in its ETF and underlying options market due to its much higher daily trading volume.